awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 + Your Spot Instance request is `active` when your request has been fulfilled and Spot Instances have launched as a result\.
 + Your Spot Instance request is `disabled` when you stop your Spot Instance\.

-If your Spot Instance request is `active` and has an associated running Spot Instance, or your Spot Instance request is `disabled` and has an associated stopped Spot Instance, canceling the request does not terminate the instance\.
+If your Spot Instance request is `active` and has an associated running Spot Instance, canceling the request does not terminate the instance\.
 For more information about terminating a Spot Instance, see [Terminating a Spot Instance](#terminating-a-spot-instance)\.

 **To cancel a Spot Instance request \(console\)**